9ft6/coins_farm/README.md

   <img src="https://github.com/9ft6/hamster_farm/raw/media/pics/cui.png" alt="User Interface">
 </p>

+**Done:**
+- Console interface
+- Boost purchase
+- Task completion
+- Dependency upgrade
+- Card mining

+**Soon:**
+- Combo purchases
+- Telegram control bot
+- Account management
+- Status monitoring

+---

+Due to the popularity of such apps, this project might evolve into a comprehensive platform for farming various games in one place.

+---
+If you have any questions, feel free to message me on Telegram.

 ## Overview
 This application (bot) is designed to automatically manage multiple Telegram accounts for playing the popular game Hamster Kombat (https://hamsterkombat.io).
 To generate hourly income around the clock, the game requires user participation every three hours, which is impossible and turns a proud primate into a slave to a rodent.
 Justice will be restored by the unyielding silicon hand of justice, embodied in my bot.

-The bot takes tokens from the Telegram web app Hamster Combat, which can easily be obtained from a browser debugger.
-It doesn't matter if it's 1, 5, or 100 accounts.
-The bot uses asynchronous aiohttp requests and follows this algorithm: if the power is fully charged, it clicks; then it checks if it can buy a boost, and if available, it buys it and clicks again.
-After that, it finds the most profitable cards in the mining section, buys 5-6 of them, and goes to sleep for a random 2-5 minutes.
-The bot was created over a few beers and doesn't aim to be anything super special.
-Future plans include adding a Telegram bot to track account status and add/update new ones, as well as implementing combo purchases.
-Stay tuned!
+One of its key strengths is its ability to handle nearly all the necessary manipulations for successful farming.
+The bot efficiently manages multiple accounts, regardless of whether it's 1, 5, or 100, using asynchronous aiohttp requests.

+Here’s how the bot operates:
+- If the power is fully charged, the bot clicks to activate it.
+- Next, it checks if a boost is available for purchase; if so, it buys the boost and clicks again.
+- The bot then completes tasks from the "Earn" section, upgrades all dependencies.
+- After that, it identifies the most profitable cards in the "Mining" section, buying 5-6 of them.
+- Finally, it goes into sleep mode for a random period of 2-5 minutes.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: